Click here to learn more about our new Forest, Field, and Farm Kindergarten.

 Our offerings include a half-day kindergarten option, a full-day kindergarten option, as well as quality after-school childcare to accommodate the needs of working parents.
 Children may attend for either four or five days.

-Children who participate in our full-day program have the option to purchase a healthy, homecooked meal from our Food for Thought organic school lunch program or bring a lunch from home, followed by a daily rest time---a peaceful and restorative element of the afternoon rhythm.
+Children who participate in our full-day program have the option to purchase a healthy, homecooked meal from our organic school lunch program or bring a lunch from home, followed by a daily rest time---a peaceful and restorative element of the afternoon rhythm.

 Wonder, reverence, and awe are at the heart of the Waldorf Kindergarten experience.
 Our teachers work to establish a familiar daily rhythm that includes creative free play, a focus on domestic activities, and significant time spent outdoors.
 Drawing, handwork, watercolor painting, beeswax modeling, woodwork, and puppetry all nurture the child's imagination and preserve the innocence and innate wonder of early childhood.
 As they care for the classroom, bake, prepare nutritious snacks, lead circle time activities, and tell stories, our teachers lead by example and the children learn naturally through healthy imitation.